 Few days back, this advertisement appeared on my screen about coding for kids, full of exaggeration and I felt this is some kind of joke.

-But today, when I got to know that one of my friends has invested 1 lac INR for his daughter (just of 7years) in Whitehat Jr, I was taken aback; and thought that it’s high time for me to write something on this.
+But today, when I got to know that one of my friends has invested almost 1 lac for his daughter (just of 7years) in Whitehat Jr, I was taken aback; and thought that it’s high time for me to write something about this.

 Coding has got a lot to do with solving real world problems.